OpenVoiceOS/ovos-technical-manual/docs/session_skills.md

 **NEW** `ovos-core` version **0.0.8**

-If you want your skills to handle simultaneous users you need to make the [Session](https://openvoiceos.github.io/ovos-technical-manual/bus_service/#session) aware
+If you want your skills to handle simultaneous users you need to make them [Session](https://openvoiceos.github.io/ovos-technical-manual/bus_service/#session) aware

 Each remote client, usually a [voice satellite](https://jarbashivemind.github.io/HiveMind-community-docs/07_voicesat/), will send a `Session` with the `Message`